Torinkm/elevators-go-brrr/UPDATELOG.md

 # ------------------------{Updates}------------------------
 # Aki
+Deleted the Web Design Concept folder as it was not being used by anyone
+# Aki
 Created a file in main/Source/Algorithm Concepts/AdminControl to explain the flowgorithm
 # Aki
 Added main/Source/Algorithm Concepts/Admin Control with the flowgorithms to go with it